kizunanocoin/docs/docs/integration-guides/key-management.md

 ```

 !!! example "Step 2: Expand private key"
-    From the private key, a public key can be derived, and the public key can be translated into a Nano Address using the [`key_expand`](/commands/rpc-protocol#key_expand) RPC command.
+    From the private key, a public key can be derived, and the public key can be translated into a KIZUNANO COIN Address using the [`key_expand`](/commands/rpc-protocol#key_expand) RPC command.

 ##### Request Example